1. Where Will You Be Tracking Items?

 5. What Is Your Budget?

 Barcodes and RFID each have their sweet spot with respect to what they are attached to.
 If you are tracking items under a buck, it might be hard to justify a $2 RFID tag.
 If you need to secure a $3000 piece of equipment, the price of RFID might be negligible.
 While barcodes are significantly cheaper than RFID tags, your current costs of doing business must to be taken into account as well.
 RFID has incredible potential to increase efficiency and productivity, saving you money.
-For example, if you can reduce your man-hours by 50%, an RFID system can pay for itself very quickly, in ways that might not be possible using just barcodes.
+For example, if you can reduce your work time by 50%, an RFID system can pay for itself very quickly, in ways that might not be possible using just barcodes.
 While RFID may be more expensive initially, it is very important to look at the return on investment as well as what your goals are.

 RFID may have its advantages over barcodes, but the choice may not be black or white.
 Barcodes are not yet a thing of the past and for many businesses, they provide exactly the right mix of cost and function.
 Take into consideration what your exact needs are before making a decision, and remember that RFID is not for everybody and in some cases might be overkill.
 Good luck and happy tracking!